 5.1 Study the Plant

-Always carefully examine the type of parsley before you harvest Parsley.
-And then slowly identify the mature leaves which should be easily visible.
-They are vibrant green in ccolourand will appear more developed.
-For Harvesting leaves, you must go for younger Parsley stems.
-As they have fresh and stronger scents.
+Always carefully examine the type of parsley before you harvest it.
+Then, slowly identify the mature leaves, which should be easily visible.
+They are vibrant green in color and will appear more developed.
+For Harvesting leaves, you must go for younger Parsley stems as they have fresh and stronger scents.

 5.2 Choose a Harvesting Method